-The dairy sector has also played a critical role in socio-economic development of the country, as it provides employment and entrepreneurship opportunities to millions of households in the country.
-The livestock, which is an important constituent within the dairy sector, is also important as it contributes to 67% of the output value of the livestock sub-sector under the agriculture sector (DAHD, 2018).
+The dairy sector has also played a critical role in socio-economic development of the country as it provides employment and entrepreneurship opportunity to millions of households in the country.
+The livestock, which is an important constituent within dairy sector is also important as it contributes to 67% of output value of livestock subsector under agriculture sector (DAHD, 2018).

-The key growth drivers for dairy sector are population growth, income growth and urbanization, and it is expected that these factors will drive India's milk consumption to 300 million tons by 2023 - 24, and will also result in increased per capita availability of milk to 592 grams/day (DAHD, 2018).
-Thus, there is a significant growth potential in the dairy sector for the coming years.
-The Government of India in 2018 announced the National Action for Dairy Development to tap the growth opportunity by addressing the gaps in infrastructure required to handle and process the milk to not only meet the growing demand but also for doubling the famers' income.
+The key growth drivers for dairy sector are population growth, income growth and urbanization and it is expected that these factors will drive the India's milk consumption to new 300 million tons by 2022-23 and will also result in increased per capita availability of milk to 592 grams/day (DAHD, 2018).
+Thus, indicating there is significant growth potential in dairy sector in coming years.
+The Government of India in 2018 announced National Action for Dairy Development to tap the growth opportunity by addressing the gaps in infrastructure required to handle and process the milk to not only meet the growing demand but also doubling the farmers income.

-To tap the growth opportunity, it is important to have enough dairy infrastructure, such as chilling centres, milk processing facilities, as well as value-added products.
-As highlighted in the National Action Plan for Dairy Development, there is an urgent need to modernize the existing infrastructure, and to develop new infrastructure in the dairy sector, in order to achieve the target of 300 million tons of production and processing in the country by 2023-24.
-The following table highlights the existing capacity of dairy infrastructure and targets envisaged as per the plan for 2023-24.
+To tap the growth opportunity, it is important to have sufficient dairy infrastructure such as chilling centers, milk processing facilities along with drying and value-added products.
+As highlighted in the National Action Plan for Dairy Development, there is an urgent need to modernize the existing infrastructure and also development of new infrastructure in dairy sector to achieve the target of 300 million tons of production and processing in the country in 2023-24.
+The following table highlights the existing capacity of dairy infrastructure and targets envisaged as per the plan in year 2023-24.